 In producing this guide, it is not our intention to replicate the VA Guide to Long Term Care.
 The VA website does an excellent job of describing the programs and types of assistance available to elderly veterans.
-Instead our objective is to focus on veterans' options with regards to paying for care.
+Instead our objective is to focus on veterans' options to help with non-medical care / aging care.
 The aim is to help veterans discover and understand the benefits available to them, to find financial assistance and to provide ideas that can reduce the costs associated with long term care, be that in a nursing home, in assisted living or at home.

-Be aware that not all options are available to any one veteran.
-Some programs have eligibility criteria which specifically state that the recipient cannot be eligible to receive a different VA benefit.
+Be aware that not every options is available to every veteran.
+Some programs' eligibility criteria specifically state that the recipient cannot be eligible to receive a different VA benefit.
 Also worth noting is that the sources of funding described here are not limited to those offered by the VA.
 Also included is assistance from non-profit organizations intended specifically to help veterans.

 Community Nursing Homes are what most people think of when they hear the term "nursing home".
 This name is given to differentiate from nursing homes which are owned and operated by the VA.
 Community Nursing Homes are regular nursing homes under contract with the VA to provide services to veterans.
 The VA outsources nursing home care largely to provide veterans with a much broader range of locations in which they can receive care.

-Community Living Centers (CLCs) are nursing homes which are operated by the VA as opposed to Community Nursing Homes which are not.
+Community Living Centers (CLCs) are nursing homes which are operated by the VA as opposed to Community Nursing Homes which are not under VA control.
 They provide much of the same services as regular nursing homes and are available to veterans both on a short and long term basis.
 The drawback of CLCs is that they are limited in number with fewer locations in comparison to regular nursing homes.
-A list of CLCs is available here

 Somewhat confusing in name, State Veterans Homes are nursing or long term care residences for veterans, however they are not run by the VA.
 State Veterans Homes are run by state governments.
 From a services perspective it is best to think of these are comparable to Community Living Centers or Community Nursing Homes.